IT Vendor Management: Complete Guide to Selection, Contracts, and Relationships

 Operational Benefits:

-- Fewer vendor relationships
+- Fewer vendor relationships to manage

-- Simplified integration
+- Simplified integration landscape

 - Consistent processes